 If you have a disability and are either unable to work or not work as much as you were able to before the disability, then you may be entitled to Social Security Disability.
 When you utilize Social Security Disability or “America’s safety net,” you can get monthly cash benefits in your time of need.
-It’s important to understand that many Social Security Disability claims get rejected, which is why you should talk with a Social Security Disability attorney at the Lake of the Ozarks before and after submitting your claim.
+It’s important to understand that many Social Security Disability claims get rejected, which is why you should talk with a Social Security Disability attorney in Camdenton and Lebanon, MO, before and after submitting your claim.
 Deputy & Mizell offers free consultations to disabled people in Jefferson City, Columbia, Rolla, Lebanon, Camdenton, and all around Missouri.
 Keep reading for a few things you may not have known about Social Security Disability.

 3 Things You May Not Know About Social Security Disability